wimpywarlord/Webscraping-and-sentimental-analysis/README.md

 Its quite simple, just follow the following steps.

->You will be need your own api keys.
+>You will be needing your own api keys.

 Start with cloning the repository in the desired directory by typing below in the command prompt: